Smart Building Equipment: Complete Guide to Modern Automation Systems and Energy Efficiency

 Energy Management SystemsAnalyze and optimize energy usage

-Smart Lighting ControlsAdjust brightness based on occupancy
+Smart Lighting ControlsAdjust lighting based on occupancy

 Access Control SystemsManage entry and security monitoring